Juneau police are reporting a 13-year-old middle school student may face reckless endangerment charges after bringing a BB pistol to school.

 Officers called the school and identified a suspect, then obtained a search warrant for his house.

-Later Monday, police went to the boy's home and spoke with him and his parents.
-The pistol was located, and police discovered the weapon "turned out to be a very realistic looking BB pistol," the press release says.
+Later on Monday, police went to the young teenager's home and spoke with the boy and his parents.
+The pistol was located, and police discovered that the weapon "turned out to be a very realistic looking BB pistol," the press release says.

 However, the case was forwarded to the Johnson Youth Center for consideration of reckless endangerment charges.
-The school was notified of the incident.
+And the school was notified of the incident.

 Campbell said the department often receives calls about BB guns.
 The generally nonlethal firearms are an issue when they look realistic, he said, because people react accordingly, which can create dangerous situations.